-Custodial credit risk for investments is the risk that, in the event of a failure of the counterparty, the Authority will not be able to recover the value of the investment or collateral securities that are in the possession of an outside party.
-The Authority's investments at June 30, 2005 were held in the Authority's name by the Authority's custodial banks; therefore, the Authority has no custodial credit risk.
+Custodial credit risk for cash and cash equivalents is the risk that, in the event of a failure of the counterparty, the Authority will not be able to recover the value of the cash and cash equivalents or collateral securities that are in the possession of an outside party.
+As of June 30, 2006, the Authority's Trustee held cash pending distribution to bondholders.
+The Trustee complies with the Trust Subsidiary Act, §6.1-32.8 of the Code of Virginia with regard to the Authority's assets.
+The remaining cash and cash equivalents at June 30, 2006, were held in the Authority's name by the Authority's custodial banks and pose no custodial credit risk.

-The Authority's cash and cash equivalents at June 30, 2005 are presented below.
+The Authority's cash and cash equivalents at June 30, 2006 are presented below.

-Summary of Cash, Cash Equivalents and Investments As of June 30, 2005
+Summary of Cash and Cash Equivalents As of June 30, 2006

 Fair Value

 Cash and cash equivalents:

+Cash \$ 160,685

-Money Market Funds (1) \$ 5,698,871
+Money Market Funds (1) 5,098,117

-State Non-Arbitrage Program sm (2) 421,968
+State Non-Arbitrage Program sm (2) 438,286

-Local Government Investment Pool (3) 80,930,969
+Local Government Investment Pool (3) 76,381

-Total cash and cash equivalents \$ 87,051,808
+Total cash and cash equivalents \$ 5,773,469

-(1) The Authority invests certain short-term cash balances held within its accounts in Nations Treasury Class Investor and Federated Auto Government Money Trust.
+(1) The Authority invests certain short-term cash balances held within its accounts in Columbia Treasury Reserve Investor and Federated Auto Government Money Trust.
 These are open-ended mutual funds registered under the Investment Company Act of 1940.
 These funds maintain a policy of investing all their assets in U.S. Treasury obligations and repurchase agreements backed by those obligations.
 Both money market funds are rated AAA by Standard and Poor's.